RoySegall/gizra.com/src/_posts/2018-02-05-elm-related-types.md

 This can be a useful technique in simple cases.
 However, even our simplest version of `viewPerson` isn't quite simple enough.
 We want to associate a different `iconClass` with mothers and children, for use in `maybeViewIamge`.
-Extensible records don't, by themselves, provide a mechanims for doing that.
+Extensible records don't, by themselves, provide a mechanism for doing that.
 So, you'll often need more complex techniques than extensible records.
 However, in cases where extensible records are sufficient, they are very convenient.